gc-na/cshellwiki.github.io/wiki/resize2fs_english.md

-# [Linux] Bash resize2fs用法: Resize a filesystem on a partition
+# [Linux] C Shell (csh) resize2fs用法: Resize a filesystem on a partition

 ## Overview
-The `resize2fs` command is used to resize ext2, ext3, or ext4 file systems.
-It allows users to increase or decrease the size of a file system on a partition, making it a valuable tool for managing disk space.
+The `resize2fs` command is used in Linux to resize ext2, ext3, or ext4 file systems.
+It allows users to increase or decrease the size of a file system on a partition, making it a crucial tool for managing disk space effectively.

 ## Usage
 The basic syntax of the `resize2fs` command is as follows: